 Explore the importance of bringing together a diverse group of stakeholders to develop a shared vision for youth justice.

-Explore ways system leaders can change organizational culture, and create a data-driven culture and use data for action.
+Explore ways system leaders can transform organizational culture by creating a data-driven culture and using data for action.